All Episodes

 See, I mean, you can have the best language model in the world, but inside the robot, there's not a heart.

-This is like a wizard of oz episode here.
+This is like a Wizard of Oz episode here.

 And so it can't really feel the pain of a human.

-It can't look at a person that just got injured, or you know, oh, I burned my finger on the stove or something.
+It can't look at a person that just got injured or, you know, oh, I burned my finger on the stove or something.

-And you know, the robot doesn't feel the pain that you and I might feel.
+And, you know, the robot doesn't feel the pain that you and I might feel.

-You'll be like, oh, oh, you should put some ice on that, you know, because we're feeling the pain of the other person.
+You'd be like, oh, oh, you should put some ice on that, you know, because we're feeling the pain of the other person.

-It's one of the things that makes us human, is that we have empathy and we can feel other people's emotions, or we can we we have kind of an internal simulator in our own heads where we can we can simulate what it's like to feel the way that they are feeling.
+Or we can, we have kind of an internal simulator in our own heads where we can we can simulate what it's like to feel the way that they are feeling.

 If somebody's sad or crying, we can feel their pain.

-Uh and the robots can't do that.
+And the robots can't do that.

 So the more humans live with robots, the less capable humans will be of living with humans.